davidlattimore/wild/BENCHMARKING.md

 The result will look something [like this](https://share.firefox.dev/4eORM7r).
 This is using the Firefox profiler, so you'll need to open that link in Firefox.

+One thing you'll likely notice when looking at the flamegraph is that there's lots of rayon stuff and that makes it hard to see what's going on.
+The issue is that rayon uses recursion and the exact sequence of calls it goes through before it gets to our code varies.
+The trick to seeing through this is to collapse that recursion.
+For example, find `rayon::iter::plumbing::bridge_producer_consumer::helper`, right click and select `Collapse recursion` (or 'r').
+If there's any extra rayon stack frames that you'd like to ignore, you can select them and press 'm' to merge them.

 ### Heap profiling with dhat